rintukutum/challengeLab-ML/README.md

 # challengeLab-ML
-Challenge Lab : ML in public health and genomics
+Challenge Lab : ML in public health and genomics.

+In this assignment, students need to predict "Gestational Age" of women based on the 7 multi-omics high-dimensional datasets as illustrated below.
+Train data consist of 14 women.
+Students will be various machine learning or deep learning (regression) models to estimate/predict the Gestational Age of 3 women using multi-omics datasets.
+We will assess the performance of the students based on 1) Novelty of the algorithm (50) and 2) MAE [Mean Absolute Error] (50).

 # Contact
 email id : rintu.kutum@igib.in
 contact number: 7838369344